 Let’s think about about what an original television show means.
 Putting together a television show in this day and age is no small mountain to climb.
 Did Netflix succeed?
 After having watched the first episode of House of Cards, I’d say that the answer to that question is, “yes.”

 Not because it’s that good, but because I did watch it.
 And because I’ll keep watching it — like I believe that many others will, too.
 And that’s not a small thing.
 I mean, after all, Netflix is just a website, not a television production company.
 The show has quality writing and great photography.
 With all that’s going on in American politics right now, it has relevancy.

 If we compare the situation to the music industry, Spotify has given us a glimpse of the future of music consumption.
 However, Spotify managed to fill their libraries with enough third-party content to never having to contemplate creating their own music.
 But Netflix sort of had to.
-And they did it.
+And now, this door seems to be open.